Timestep-AI/timestep-ai/README.md

 # Timestep AI

 A production-ready AI agent platform built with React, Supabase, and OpenAI's Agents SDK.
-This application demonstrates how to build sophisticated multi-agent systems with real-time streaming, conversation tracing, agent handoffs, and tool execution using the Model Context Protocol (MCP).
+This application demonstrates how to build sophisticated multi-agent systems with real-time streaming, human-in-the-loop workflows, agent handoffs, and tool execution.
 The platform supports dual backend implementations (Python FastAPI and TypeScript/Deno Supabase Edge Functions) with seamless switching between them.

 ## Features